OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Locomotion/InterfaceSpec-Locomotion.md

 ### Relation to other classes
-**Factoring**: A number of ODTs feature additional features (body orientation, jump/crouch sensing, etc) that are best factored into other device classes, particularly Tracker.
+**Factoring**: A number of ODTs feature additional features (body orientation, jump/crouch sensing, etc) that are best factored into other device classes, specifically Tracker.
 The locomotion device class is concerned solely with reporting of whole-body movement intention on the ground.

 **Locomotion from other classes**: It is trivial to conceptualize an analysis driver converting some other input (for example, analog joysticks) into locomotion, for development or other purposes.
 Such a transformation may be more sophisticated a research field (consider the ["Silver Surfer" interface using the Wii Balance Board by Wang and Lindeman](http://dx.doi.org/10.1109/3DUI.2011.5759235)) Potentially, a redirected walking implementation might expose the "virtual locomotion" as a locomotion interface, together with an orientation to be used as as an offset.